Albury Entertainment Centre

 Retro Youth Cafe

 Most sports grounds are open to the general public.
 However, bookings are required for sporting clubs and organisations to use these facilities.
 This involves completing an application form including pre-season, seasonal and casual use.
-The 2014 Sporting Ground Usage Agreement must be submitted with the 2014 Pre Season Sporting Ground Usage Application.
+Clubs must have submitted a Sporting Ground Usage Agreement either prior to or at the same time as completing a Seasonal usage application.

 Major sports grounds